-Our first MVP of the new mobility dashboard was a pivotal step towards helping regulators, planners, and city operators understand the activity of bikes and scooters in their city via key metric and geospatial data.
+The first MVP I launched was the new mobility dashboard (requires private access), which was a pivotal step towards helping regulators, planners, and city operators understand the activity of bikes and scooters in their city via key metric and geospatial data.
 Having launched a very simple MVP in a matter of weeks, we were surprised by the positive feedback we received from our users.
-The new mobility dashboard was a uncharted waters, but in the end it turned out to be a good bet and spun off a lot of internal cross-org collaboration and external city relationship building.
+The new mobility dashboard took us into uncharted waters (custom dashboards, new customers, real-time data etc.), but in the end it turned out to be a good bet and spun off a lot of internal cross-org collaboration and external city relationship building.

-For the first time, we were able to map the speed data to individual street segments (which is, right now, the only universal measure of roads), achieving the highest granularity yet.
+In Movement Speeds, for the first time ever we were able to map speed data to individual street segments (which is currently the only universal measure of roads), achieving the highest granularity yet.
 For more info about this dataset, you can view our methodology paper or read about it here.

-The goal of the speeds data set was to empower planners to pinpoint choke points, identify unsafe streets for pedestrians or bikers, or understand congestion patterns as a whole.
-Our experimental goal was to unlock other use-cases, alongside our other data products, that could present a brand new perspective to solving for congestion or safety in a city (or perhaps another use-case we didn’t know about yet).
+The core goal of Speeds was to empower planners to analyze congestion better: pinpoint choke points, identify unsafe streets for pedestrians or bikers, or understand congestion patterns as a whole.
+Our experimental goal was to unlock other use-cases, alongside our other data products, that could present new perspectives for solving congestion or safety in a city (or perhaps another use-case we didn’t know about yet).
 A big part of this process was soliciting continual feedback from several city partners and showing them prototypes and designs.
-From the feedback, we found that users often are looking for extremes and anomalies in their analysis; On the legend, you can see two black circular handles – these handles allow the user to focus on viewing speeds they’re interested in and eliminating noise.
+From the feedback, we found that users often are looking for extremes and anomalies in their analysis.
+This feedback informed many features.
+For example, on the map legend you can see two black circular handles – these handles allow the user to focus on speeds they’re interested in while eliminating noise.

 We also experimented with street/corridor analysis, allowing further deep dives into the data.
 The data panel that pops up on the right (User can toggle this at any time) is a consistent experience we wanted to bring to all of our data tools to allow deep analysis when the time was right.
 It was important to not take up too much space with UI elements that weren’t needed at the time.
 Creating a more modular UI allowed for more flexible discoverability of data and analysis.